 "You sure?
 'Cause I found a robot arm back there."

 "I'm certain," said Inferno.
 "The tracks are of the same kind we make.
 There are two distinct sets.
 I believe they fought.
 And they want to be followed."

 Rattrap stashed the bits he'd taken from the pods in his toolbox, then went to look for himself.
 The ground was dry and hard, but here and there was enough loose dirt to show footprints and not enough wind to blow them away.
 And, here, scratched into the hard ground, was an arrow.
 "All right, so we know where they went.
 What do you mean they were fighting?"

 Inferno lead him to the dry scrub grasses on the other side of the pods.
 Rattrap prodded at the vegetation with his foot.
 "Y'know ...
 I think you're right.
 The plants are all crushed here like they were rolled on and the ground's all scuffed."
-Something caught his attention, and he bent down to retrieve a bit of gold-edged brown.
+Something caught his attention, and he bent down to retrieve a bit of gold-edged gray.

 The Predacon frowned.
 "Feathers?
 Are those important?"